stevegreen4/VuePagesAction/README.md

 });
 ```

-> If project has CNAME file, steps 1 and 2 ignore

 3. Create a Github Actions Workflow file and add this to it (and replace "YourGithubName" and "YourRepoName" with the names)
 ```yml
 name: Build Vue